apalala/grako/README.rst

 * `Paul Sargent`_ implemented `Warth et al`_'s algorithm for supporting direct and indirect left recursion in PEG_ parsers.

+* `Kathryn Long`_ proposed better support for UNICODE in the treatment of whitespace and regular expressions (patterns) in general.

 * **Grako** would not have been possible without the vision, the funding, and the trust provided by **Thomas Bragg** through ResQSoft_.

 .. _`LL(1)`: http://en.wikipedia.org/wiki/LL(1)